xhuanggit/simgrid/doc/doxygen/2016-08-01-simgrid-synchronisation.html.md

  * The simulator is a discrete event simulator (event-driven).

- * An actor can issue a blocking simcall and will be suspended until it is woken up by the simulator kernel (when the operation is completed).
+ * An actor can issue a blocking simcall and will be suspended until it is woken up by the simulation kernel (when the operation is completed).

  * In order to move forward in (simulated) time, the simulation kernel